ColinJhEdwards/algo-data-notes/README.md

     - Loop as long as there is anything in the queue
     - Return the variables stored
 - Depth first search: Pre Order
-  - We traverse down instead of left to right
+  - We traverse down instead of left to right.
+So we start from the root, check if there is a left and a right and use recursion to repeat the process.
+- Depth first search: Post Order
+  - We traverse down still, however we work are way to the very end of the tree and add values as we work our way back to the root
+  - Your code will be very similar to DFS Pre Order